viu-csci-265-PYOA/Project-Arbor/documentation/design.md

 ## 10. Appendix: the Grand design

-Data Flow Diagram - Level 1
+Data Flow Diagram - Level 1: provides more details of the external entites from the level 0 DFD.
+Provide some internal processes of Input stream and Game Control.
+(This was a early design and may not accurately reflect current Arbor processes.)

 <img src="Project Arbor - DFD Level 1.jpg" alt="DFD Level 1" style="width:45%; height:auto;">